nlieurance/CabinetQuote.com/README.md

 ### post.php
 A user needs to log in before posting or providing a quote for a project.
 This file checks to see if the user is already logged in.
 If not, it serves up the login page.
 The user might be logged in as a contractor.
 In that case, they go to a page that shows an error message saying they can't post projects.

-## To do
+## To do (June 2025)
 I'm dusting off this project after a long break.
 There are still some outstanding item to get done.
 For example:
 - Neither homeowners nor contractors have any kind of dashboard where they can view all their projects.
 I should make one.
-- Some of the CSS styling needs to be wrapped up.
+- The CSS needs work.
+When I had this live on the web, I used the Bootstrap framework.
+I've been tinkering with the CSS grid.
+But I may have to go back to Bootstrap.